Oh-so stylish box room ideas

 1. Craft a contemporary home office

-A box room can offer the perfect solution.
-You’ll be surprised at how much you can fit when you understand how to use the space.
-Take advantage of an L-shaped desk to maximise surface area, giving you room for a dual-monitor set up.
-If your room is also a guest bedroom, you could also try a high sleeper bed.
+You’ll be surprised at how much you can fit when you think carefully about how you use the space.
+An L-shaped desk can maximise surface area, giving you room for a dual-monitor set-up.
+If your room doubles as a bedroom, a high sleeper bed frees up floor space underneath for your desk and chair.
+Our high and mid sleeper buying guide can help you find the right one.

 The key to a successful workspace is organisation.
-Invest in desk organisers, and if you don’t have room, floating shelves on the wall will make the most of your vertical wall space.
-It’s a classic for a reason.
-Finish with good directional lighting to ensure you’re not working in the dark, and add colour with some houseplants.
-If there’s enough room, you could even add a small armchair for a change of scenery.
+Invest in desk organisers, and if floor space is tight, floating shelves on the wall will make the most of your vertical space.
+Finish with good directional lighting to avoid working in the dark, and add colour with some houseplants.
+If there’s enough room, a small armchair offers a change of scenery for reading or thinking time.

 Anderson Kids Wooden High Sleeper with Storage & Desk